RicardoMonteiroSimoes/Road-to-Quantum-Computing/README.md

 # Setting up Qiskit

+This setup is for `WSL2` under Windows.
+As I am running `ubuntu` there, this should be the same for most linux distros, but YMMV.

 To be able to experiment and work with Quantum Algorithms, we need an adequate environment.
 This is a simple guide to set everything up:

 - To keep our workplace clean, we use `anaconda` for virtual environments